-During this meal experience we learnt two things – 1.
-Dubai locals love their sugar, and 2.
+During this meal experience, we learned two things – 1.
+Dubai locals love their sugar and 2.
 Everyone eats with their right hand for hygiene purposes.

 A trip within a trip

 Once there, we bought a drink to cool down.
-We avoided the (what we thought were) expensive restaurants and settled on a (what we thought was) cheaper stall.
-But it wasn’t – we ended up paying a little bit more than anticipated for a mango juice and Coca Cola which totalled 20 AED.
+We avoided the (what we thought were) expensive restaurants and settled on a (what we thought was a) cheaper stall.
+But it wasn’t – we ended up paying a little bit more than anticipated for a mango juice and Coca Cola which totaled 20 AED.